 5. Andrew Farah Is Spearheading GM's Move Into Autonomous Cars

-Andrew Farah began his career in the 1980's at General Motors after graduating with bachelors in computer engineering and a master's in electrical science from the University of Michigan-Ann Arbor.
+Andrew Farah began his career in the 1980's at General Motors, after graduating with a bachelor's in computer engineering and a master's in electrical science from the University of Michigan, Ann Arbor.
 He is now their Chief Technological Architect.

 Over the last 30+ years, he has been working on groundbreaking GM vehicles like the EV-1 and Bolt EV and now is helping bring GM into the autonomous vehicle industry.

-Unlike some of their competitors, however, GM will only deliver it when the company's engineers are satisfied that it is universally safer than human drivers.
+However, unlike some of their competitors, GM will only deliver the system when the company's engineers are satisfied that it is universally safer than human drivers.

-Farah is perfectly placed to help GM develop their own driverless cars as it combines two of his favorite things, computers, and cars.
+Farah is perfectly placed to help GM develop their own driverless cars as it combines two of his areas of expertise, computers, and cars.

 Roy Goudy dreams of a day when cars will be able to talk to one another, not to mention traffic lights and roadside displays.

-Goudy earned his bachelor's in metallurgical engineering from the University of Washington, joined the U.S. Air Force, but before earning his master's physics from the University of Utah.
-He later worked in Japan, but finally returned to the U.S. to join Nissan.
+Goudy earned his bachelor's in metallurgical engineering from the University of Washington, and joined the U.S. Air Force before earning his master's in physics from the University of Utah.
+He later worked in Japan, and returned to the U.S. to join Nissan.

 “In the U.S., there were 32,000 traffic fatalities last year,” Roy told Design News.
 “And vehicle-to-vehicle communication has the potential to reduce those numbers.
 For that reason, my hope is to see it come to fruition.”

-Goudy believes this field is set to be revolutionary, not just because of its implications for safety but because car brands will need to be work closely together to make it a success.
-GM cars will need to talk to Fords and Fords will have to talk to Toyota's, for example.
+Goudy believes this field is set to be revolutionary, not just because of its implications for safety, but because car brands will need to work closely together to make it a success.
+GM cars will need to talk to Fords and Fords will have to talk to Toyota's, etc.

 Nissan has already developed an early warning system designed to prevent crashes at intersections.
-This system, via V2V messages, predicts that crashes are imminent and warns the driver accordingly.
+This system, using vehicle-to-vehicle (V2V) messaging, can predict when crashes are imminent and warn the driver accordingly.

-This innovation helped Nissan engineers earn a cool 11 patents with 6 more on the way.
+This innovation has so far led Nissan engineers to file for 11 patents, with 6 more on the way.